mcinteerj/mongodb-graphql-lab/docs/02-mongodb-stitch-graphql.md

 Return to the home of this repository [here](../readme.md).

-# MongoDB Stitch Setup
+# MongoDB Realm Setup
-Click Stitch in the left-hand navigation panel (under "Services)
+Click Realm in the left-hand navigation panel (under "Services)
 > <img src="./images/02-mongodb-stitch-graphql/stitch-1.png" height="450">

 Click to create a new application